Weerahandi/ANOVA/README.md

 # ANOVA
 Analysis of Variance under Unequal Variances.

-The R Code was Developed by Sam Weerahandi (retired) and Malwane Ananda of UNLV.
+The R Code was Developed by Sam Weerahandi of X-Techniques and Malwane Ananda of UNLV.

 The basic usage is that with the R Code you can test null hypotheses of the equality of two or more populations.
 After compiling the R-code you run test as in: out=oneway.anova(Y~X,data), where